Head Hunters Motorcycle Club: History

 The Head Hunters were formed as a large multi-ethnic street gang in 1967, in the East Auckland suburb of Glen Innes.
 They later relocated to West Auckland, and evolved into an outlaw motorcycle club in 1985.
 They became a legally incorporated society in 1996.
 In the 20th century the gang developed a reputation for violence and restricted its membership, having fewer than 30 patched members and considering themselves an elite gang.

 Detective Sergeant Craig Martin Turley said in 2000, "The Head Hunters Motorcycle Club is considered one of the most dangerous organised criminal operations in the country.
 It controls the West Auckland crime scene... ...They are responsible for the manufacture, sale and distribution of Class A, B and C controlled substances, with deals taking place throughout the country... ...The organised theft, receiving and distribution of stolen property has a value, over the years, in the millions... ...The murders, serious assaults and suspicious disappearances are also cause for considerable alarm.
 The extortions, home invasions and robberies are ongoing."

 The Head Hunters "patched over" the Wellington-based Sinn Fein MC in 2011, the Satan's Slaves MC in 2014 and the Epitaph Riders of Christchurch.
 The Satan's Slaves gang had been formed in Wellington in 1969.

+In late August 2024, High Court Justice Peter Andrew ruled that the Commissioner of Police could seize NZ$15 million worth in cash and property assets from the gang and its alleged boss Wayne Doyle on the grounds that they had been acquired through criminal activities including drugs and standovers.
+The affected assets include the East Chapter's pad in Marua Road.